gaparul/Scientific-Calculator/README.md

 - **Monitoring:** ELK Stack

     Using a log file for monitoring and passing it on the ELK Stack.

+This project is completely deployed using CICD and works on EC2 endpoint.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).